7ejasVijay/7ejasVijay/README.md

 - Editors: NVIM, VS Code

 ## Today
-- Finally the chain is producing blocks
+- Will be submitting the new node version using democracy

 Thanks for stopping by! 😊